11 questions to ask your boss the first day of a remote-only job

 If you have multiple managers, ask, “How should I allocate my time between you and ____ person?” to prevent others from assuming that you are working with them exclusively—and overworking you.

-4. “What should day-to- day and week- to- week collaboration look like between us?”
+4. “What should day-to-day and week- to-week collaboration look like between us?”

 Different managers have different expectations.
 When in doubt, try asking, “Would it be helpful for us to have some sort of regular check-in?” followed by “What’s most convenient: Weekly?
 Biweekly?”